+LDP Policy Indicator Target Trigger Level Performance

-AS22 Average house - +/- 10% change £94,978
+AS22 Average house - +/- 10% change £96,206

 price from base level

 (Baseline:

 Approximately

 £86,424 at

 2010, line with

 Land Registry

 Data)

-House prices have increased over the monitoring period with a rise of approximately £4,000 over the 12 month period.
-The average price is 9% higher than the baseline data and results in the indicator scoring 'green'.
+House prices have increased over the monitoring period with a rise of approximately £1,500 over the 12 month period.
+The average price is 11% higher than the baseline data and results in the indicator scoring 'red'.

 The most recent LHMA was published in March 2015 and provides the initial evidence in respect of housing need and affordability that forms part of the review/revision of the LDP.
-The LHMA has not been updated this year as the Council believe it will be more appropriate to publish the assessment alongside the Replacement Deposit LDP during summer 2018, as this will present the most up to date information regarding housing need at the most appropriate point of LDP preparation.

 LDP Policy Indicator Target Trigger Level Performance

-- Average income - +/- 10% change £447
+- Average income - +/- 10% change £461

 (gross weekly from base level

 pay)

 (Baseline:

 Approximately

 £380 at 2009,

 amended in line

 with NOMIS

 data to £392)

-Average income has risen during this monitoring period to £447 per week which results in the indicator scoring a 'red' as the figure varies 14% from the baseline data.
+Average income has raised during this monitoring period to £461 per week which results in the indicator scoring a 'red' as the figure varies 18% from the baseline data.

 The most recent LHMA was published in March 2015 and provides the initial evidence in respect of housing need and affordability that forms part of the review/revision of the LDP.
-It is also worth pointing out that the LHMA will be revised prior to publication of the Deposit version of the Replacement LDP.

 LDP Policy Indicator Target Trigger Level Performance

-Vacancy rates Vacancy rate 4.4% -2016/17
+Vacancy rates Vacancy rate 4.4% -2017/18

 of existing increasing for 1

 housing stock year or

 (Baseline: 6% at remaining static

 2010) for 2

 consecutive

 years